How We Work

 In 1978, through the determined efforts of Dr. Chandler and his colleagues, a site was obtained from the Borough and funds raised to enable the current premises to be built.
 Dr Chandler became the first Chairman of the Day Centre, supported then by June Martin as secretary.
 Dr Chandler stepped down as Chairman in 1981 and was ably replaced by Charles Riley, Local District Councillor.
 Mr Riley’s aim was to have the new premises built in brick.
 The portocabin was transported by air to Coworth Park School.
 The new brick facilities were open 5 days a week, to anyone over the age of 50 years and living within the local community.

 June Martin remembered with great enthusiasm, that the Centre was opened by Lord Lieutenant Gordon Palmer.
 At the time the ribbon was being cut, everyone looked up to the clear blue skies of that particular day to see the sight of Concorde flying past from London Heathrow-fluid.

 In 1991, Mr Charles Riley was replaced as Chairperson by Mrs June Martin.
 In 1993, June established Day Care Plus, a Saturday operation, organised to provide the less physically able with an alternative place to go, once a week, to meet other people.
 This also allows their Carers and families to have some respite.

 June Martin worked tirelessly in the voluntary sector within the Ascot District and was awarded the MBE in 2000 for her services to the community.
-In 2006 she retired from being Chairperson of the Ascot District Day Centre but continued as Honorary Life President until 2020.
+In 2006 she retired from being Chairperson of the Ascot District Day Centre but continued as Honorary Life President until her death in 2020.